DaeyongKwon98/SAFE/README.md

 The unit tests use mock components and do not download checkpoints.

-## Repository policy

-Datasets, model weights, checkpoints, and generated outputs are not tracked.
-Only synthetic fixtures are included.
-Follow the licenses and terms of the original datasets and model checkpoints.

 ## Citation

 If you find our work useful, please cite our work!